dylan-power/dinosaur-exploder/CODE_OF_CONDUCT.md

 ## What Happens When Harassment is Reported?

-After intiating contact about harassment through one of the above channels, a community leader will investigate the issue promptly.
+After intiating contact about harassment through the above channel, a community leader will investigate the issue promptly.
 Depending on the severity of the harassment, different approaches will be taken.

 If there is a **single instance** of inappropriate behaviour, a warning will be given to the individual by a community leader and an apology will be requested on